 school during the year in which the article is submitted.
 The student articles

-submitted in a given year that are judged first and second best, provided they
+submitted in a given year that are judged first, second, and third best, provided they

 are of publishable quality and otherwise meet the criteria of the Competition,

-of the editors, they also will be published in the NYSBA New York Business Law
+of the editors, they also will be published in the NYSBA NY Business Law

-Journal, which is sponsored by the Section and by New York Law School and is
+Journal, which is sponsored by the Section in cooperation with Albany Law School and is

 published in the Spring and Fall.
 Additional cash prizes may be awarded in the